I Built Snow Caves at @moonmountainman's Meetup, Here's How to Stay Warm Winter Camping

 I hesitated as I put my backpack down, excited and anxious to meet Jacob Moon, a familiar face via Instagram that I would describe as authentically adventurous.
 He posts Instagram stories and photos that help me convince my friends to try alpine climbing, mountaineering, and packrafting.

-However, I was pleased to find that he brought energy and enthusiasm to every situation, question, and conversation, which is 100% the vibe he gives off on social media.
+I was pleased to find that in person he brought energy and enthusiasm to every situation, question, and conversation, which is 100% the vibe he gives off on social media.

 Being one of 5 people to take his offer to go a day early to get a head start on building the caves felt like I won the lottery.
 It was an intimate gathering compared to the next day where 60 people were anticipated to join us.